At tribal summit, Biden pledges federal commitment to Indian Country - NewsBreak

 “The Yuman Tribes believe the mountain is the spiritual birthplace of the tribes, the place where ancient ancestors emerged into this world,” according to the petition.

-Biden added that he looked forward to visiting the site in person and also said he plans to make an official presidential visit to Indian Country, but did not elaborate on when that would take place.
+Biden added that he looked forward to visiting the site in person and said he plans to make an official presidential visit to Indian Country but did not elaborate on when that would take place.

-He also thanked the Democratic members of the Nevada congressional delegation — Sens.
+He thanked the Democratic members of the Nevada congressional delegation — Sens.
 Catherine Cortez Masto and Jacky Rosen and Reps.
-Dina Titus, Susie Lee and Steven Horsford — for their involvement in lobbying for a national monument designation for Avi Kwa Ame.
+Dina Titus, Susie Lee, and Steven Horsford — for their involvement in lobbying for a national monument designation for Avi Kwa Ame.

-In a statement, Cortez Masto said that the land that is sacred to a dozen tribes is also a “critical habitat for a wide range of wildlife, provides world-class outdoor recreation opportunities, and contains some of the most stunning landscapes in Nevada.”
+In a statement, Cortez Masto said that the land sacred to a dozen tribes is a “critical habitat for a wide range of wildlife, provides world-class outdoor recreation opportunities, and contains some of the most stunning landscapes in Nevada.”

 “Across Nevada, this national monument has widespread support and is a key part of our work to protect our environmental and cultural resources,” she said.